 This activity gives students the opportunity to learn about one another and play a game at the same time!
 During this game, students take turns rolling a die and moving that many spaces.
 Then, they answer the question on the space they land on.
 The questions are all designed to help students learn about each other and create connections.

 These All About Me Initials are a great way to have students share more about themselves in a fun way.
 To do this activity, give each students a letter for each initial (so I would get a V and an S, because my name is Victoria Skinner).
 Then, students can write or draw about themselves in those letters.
 You can either give students specific things to write/draw (such as their favorites foods, their family, what they like to do, etc.) or leave it open-ended.
 After students complete their initials, you can hang them up in the classroom or the hallway!

 All of these relationship building activities will help you build a positive classroom community.
+You can use them from the very first week of school until the very last day of the year.
 I hope you found something useful for you and your students to use!
 If you need some reminders, get this cheat sheet to help you out.
 Do you have any other great ways to build relationships in the classroom?
 If so, send me an email or leave a comment below!